lnthorne/super-sus/README.md

 This repository contains a Unity 6 project configured to run on Oculus 3 devices using the XR Interaction Toolkit (XRI) v3.0.7.
 It serves as a starting point for building immersive VR applications.

+## How to Run

+- You must be using Unity 6 to run this
+- You must have git lfs v3.*.* installed to use this

 ## Overview

 - **Engine:** Unity 6